Michael Caswell Photography

 Though “affordable” is a relative term that means different things to different people, a recurring theme in many of the reviews my brides, grooms, and their families have written for me is that they considered me to to be affordably priced, and, perhaps even more importantly, that they felt I represented a very good value for what they paid.

-I enjoy the different dynamics and unique aspects of both large and small weddings... one weekend I could be shooting a 300+ guest wedding ceremony at a large church and a wild reception at a spacious event venue (with an accompanying huge price tag), while the next weekend's wedding might be a more intimate but equally fun 40-60 guest wedding in a French Quarter courtyard.
+I enjoy the different creative dynamics and unique aspects of both large and small weddings... one weekend I could be shooting a 300+ guest wedding ceremony at a large church and a wild reception at a spacious event venue (with an accompanying huge price tag), while the next weekend's wedding might be a more intimate but equally fun 40-60 guest wedding in a French Quarter courtyard.
 So, I make an effort to have packages that will accommodate a wide range of budgets and wedding sizes.

 It’s a nonstarter if you find a photographer whose images appeal to you but their pricing is so far out of your budget that there is no practical way you would be able to afford them.
-However, if you are considering a photographer who would be maybe a little more than what you intended to spend but you absolutely love their images, and another whose price is well within your budget but you feel their work is merely acceptable to you, consider that it would be worthwhile to spend just a little more to get pictures you will likely be happier with.
+However, if you are considering a photographer who would cost maybe a little more than what you intended to spend but you absolutely love their portfolio, and another whose price is well within your budget but you feel their work is merely acceptable to you, consider that it would be worthwhile to spend just a little more to get pictures you will likely be happier with.

 I can tell you with absolute certainty that you will be able to find less expensive photographers than me.
 But I believe (and my past clients would agree) that the quality of my work and my many years of experience are worth the price.